 As you may have noticed, the coin purse shares the same shape as the key pouch, in other words, you may sew the Jack Russell Dog Coin Purse into a key pouch as an alternative.
 Please refer to the Siberian Husky Puppy Key Pouch on the how-to.

 Here is a sneak preview of what’s coming up on the next pattern sharing.
 Can you guess what species of dog is it?
 Stick around and get ready to sew the 4th dog purse or pouch of this series.
-Till then, make the Jack Russell Dog Coin Purse by clicking the next page button below.
+Till then, let’s start sewing the Jack Russell Dog Coin Purse with the free sewing pattern below.

 - Fabric, Body – brown, approx 15″ x 10″